 Action Planning Template

-Download the article, Action Planning Template.Article – Action Planning Template
+Download the article, Action Plan for Consumer Education.Article – Action Plan for Consumer Education

 Successfully supporting better care for infants and toddlers in early care and education programs usually requires States and Territories to carefully examine their existing policies and practices in order to identify successes or gaps in services.
 Creating an action plan will help stakeholders target existing practices that can be expanded or strengthened and identify new practices to serve more families.